Picture of a young woman with her three children.

 COMMODITY

-You are purchasing equipment, a commodity, or making a minor capital improvement that will allow you to serve or further your ability to serve your clients.
+Purchasing equipment or a commodity, or making a minor capital improvement to serve or further your ability to serve clients.
 If the purchase is part of a larger charitable activity, such as purchasing books for a reading program, choose Event/Project/Program as appropriate.
 NOT eligible for multi-year grants.
 Van to transport clients; food for pantry; school backpacks for at-risk youth; ADA-compliant bathroom remodel.

 CFNIL reviewers need the clearest possible description of anticipated results and indicators of success to meaningfully evaluate your application.
-To see examples of Measuring Results, Measuring Results, visit the Grants Resources page.
+To see examples of Measuring Results, visit the Grants Resources page.

 • Program Rationale: Explanation of how the proposed activities will lead to the Results listed in the proposal.